nycmeshnet/nycmesh.net/content/network-status.md

 title: "Network status"
 aliases: [/status/]
 ---

+2023-3-27

+16:30   PH up is experiencing a power outage.
+We are working to fix it.
+Stay tunned.

 2023-3-25

 2:30pm We finished the major upgrade at 111 8th Ave, resulting in increased speed and reliability across our network!